improvisec/recursive-ir/README.md

 <a id="user-login"></a>
 ## 4.1 Logging in to Recursive-IR Web User Interface

 Using the admin username and password set during the installation, login to Recursive-IR for the first time by visiting ```http://OSD_HOST_LAN/app/login?nextUrl=/recursive-ir```.
+OSD_HOST_LAN pertains to the first local network interface's IP address detected during installation.
+It should also be set automatically in ```/etc/recursive-ir/recursive.env```.

+When deploying Recursive-IR on an AWS EC2 instance, the public IP address associated with the instance should be used instead so Recursive-IR can be accessed remotely.
+Likewise, the same IP address should be set in recursive.env before uploading any artefacts so that all Add_Enrichment links will use the correct IP address (see Section 4.15).

 <img src="assets/images/login.png" width="40%" />

 Once logged in, the web interface will show a number of sections for configuring Recursive-IR and performing various actions.
 The left panel containing these sections can be expanded/collapsed by clicking the "hamburger" menu at the top of the left panel.